Exploring the Portuguese Language

 origem origin

+Words like these, which are similar in Portuguese and English, naturally make it easier to learn Portuguese when you already know English.
 The reason there are so many similar words in Portuguese and English is because both languages have lots of words that come from Latin.

-Another thing that makes Portuguese easier to learn is that the grammatical case declensions that exist in Latin have disappeared from Portuguese (except for personal pronouns, but English works the same way).
+Another significant simplification is that the complex grammatical case declensions that exist in Latin have disappeared from Portuguese (except for personal pronouns, where English also shows some case distinction).
+Notice how the Portuguese word "filho" (son) keeps the same ending, unlike its Latin counterpart "fīlius":

 Case Latin Portuguese